oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

 SOA on Docker
 =============

 Sample Docker configurations to facilitate installation, configuration, and environment setup for Docker users.
-This project includes quick start dockerfiles for SOA 12.2.1.3.0 based on Oracle Linux 7, Oracle JRE 8 (Server) and Oracle WebLogic Infrastructure 12.2.1.3.0.
+This project includes quick start dockerfiles for Oracle SOA 12.2.1.3.0 based on Oracle Linux 7, Oracle JRE 8 (Server) and Oracle Fusion Middleware Infrastructure 12.2.1.3.0.

-At the end of this configuration there will be 3 containers running : 1) DB Container 2) WLS Admin Server Container 3) WLS Managed Server (SOA Server) Container.
+At the end of this configuration there may be 3 containers running:
+1. Oracle Database Container (Only when container based Database is used)
+2. Oracle Weblogic Admin Server Container
+3. Oracle Weblogic Managed Server Container (SOA Server)

 The containers will be connected using a Docker User Defined network

 ## Create a User Defined network

 In this configuration creation of a user defined network will enable the communication between the containers just using container names.
 For this setup we will use a user defined network using bridge driver.